berrli/GPU_Training/README.md

 Filename `cmems_mod_glo_phy-thetao_anfc_0.083deg_PT6H-i_1730799065517.nc`: A dataset downloaded from the Global Ocean Physics Analysis and Forecast service.
 Product Identifier Product identifier
 GLOBAL_ANALYSISFORECAST_PHY_001_024, Product Name: Global Ocean Physics ANalysis and Forecast, with the dataset as: cmems_mod_glo_phy-thetao_anfc_0.083deg_PT6H-i.
 The variable visualised is Sea water potential temperature thetao [°C].
 The area of interest that was selected was around the UK with the variables of N: 65.312, E:6.1860, S:46.829, W:-13.90.
 The depth that is being used is: 0.49m to 5727.9m.
 The file size for the file is 267.5MB.

-## Data download

-The only thing you need to do is to install the CLI with `pip install copernicusmarine`, described here: https://pypi.org/project/copernicusmarine/

-You will also need to create an account here: [Register for Account](https://data.marine.copernicus.eu/register?redirect=%2Fproduct%2FGLOBAL_ANALYSISFORECAST_PHY_001_024%2Fdownload%3Fdataset%3Dcmems_mod_glo_phy-thetao_anfc_0.083deg_PT6H-i_202406)

-You will then need to the data directory with `cd data`.

-The CLI command for the data is:

-`copernicusmarine subset --dataset-id cmems_mod_glo_phy-thetao_anfc_0.083deg_PT6H-i --variable thetao --start-datetime 2024-01-01T00:00:00 --end-datetime 2024-01-07T00:00:00 --minimum-longitude -13.903248235212025 --maximum-longitude 6.186015157645116 --minimum-latitude 46.82995633719309 --maximum-latitude 65.31207865862164 --minimum-depth 0.49402499198913574 --maximum-depth 5727.9169921875`

-When you run the command then it should ask for both your username and password, and will then install the data file in the current directory.
-This can take a moment as the filesize is around 250MB.

-## There needs to be compilers that are available for the GPU code for CUPy and so you need to then install nvhpc, which is best done through spack.